rijnb/chatty-server/README.md

 # chatty-server

-`chatty-server` is originally based on chatbot-ui by Mckay Wrigley.
+The `chatty-server` is originally based on chatbot-ui by Mckay Wrigley.
 The original documentation is below.

 ---